-Dr. Dean is an ordained elder in the Baltimore-Washington Conference and professor of youth, church, and culture at Princeton Theological Seminary in New Jersey, where she works closely with the Institute for Youth Ministry.
+Dr. Dean is an ordained United Methodist pastor in the New Jersey Annual Conference and professor of youth, church, and culture at Princeton Theological Seminary in New Jersey, where she works closely with the Institute for Youth Ministry.
 She graduated from Miami University in Oxford, Ohio; Wesley Theological Seminary in Washington, D.C.; and received her doctorate at Princeton Theological Seminary.
 Before working at Princeton Theological Seminary, she served as pastor in suburban Washington, D.C. and as a campus minister at the University of Maryland-College Park.
 She is currently appointed as the coordinating pastor of the Kingston United Methodist Church in Kingston, N.J.

 Dean will host two study sessions during this year’s Annual Conference session, which will focus on innovation in ministry with young people, with biblical overtones.

 “I think it will be mostly about missional innovation and young adults in The Church and what that means for congregations and what that means for the future of youth ministry.”

 Session one is titled “Love Made Me an Inventor: Why an Entrepreneurial Church Matters to Young People,” and session two is called “Doing a New Thing: The Church Has No Excuses.”
 The two sessions focus on doing new things and touching on Bible passages that speak to this, such as 2 Chronicles 7:14 and Revelations 21:5.